azu/monorepo-utils/packages/@monorepo-utils/workspaces-to-typescript-project-references/README.md

 # @monorepo-utils/workspaces-to-typescript-project-references

-This tool convert lerna/npm workspaces/yarn workspaces to [TypeScript's Project References](https://www.typescriptlang.org/docs/handbook/project-references.html).
+This tool convert lerna/npm/yarn workspaces to [TypeScript's Project References](https://www.typescriptlang.org/docs/handbook/project-references.html).

-This tool allows you to update `tsconfig.json`'s `references` property and test it.
+You can keep package dependencies synchronized between lerna/npm/yarn workspaces and TypeScript.

 This monorepo use this tool as self-integration.